nosas/blog/toonvision/multiclassification/article.md

 test_images, test_labels = ds_test
 ```

-#### Splitting the images into train, validate, and test
+#### Splitting images into train, validate, and test sets

 Previously, we split the entire dataset into 60%/20%/20% train/validate/test sets.
 This resulted in unbalanced suit samples in each set.
-For instance, the Bossbot suit samples would contained a disproportionate number of sample from Flunkies.
+For instance, the Bossbot suit samples would contain a disproportionate number of sample from Flunkies relative to other Bossbots.

-Now, in order to maintain balanced datasets for each Cog suit, we split each individual Cog entity using the 60/20/20 split.
+To maintain balanced datasets for each Cog suit, we split each individual Cog entity using the 60/20/20 split.
 This ensures a representative sample of each Cog entity.

 ---
 ## Compiling the model

+Now that we've created the datasets, we can compile the model.
+Compiling the model requires choosing a loss function, optimizer, and metrics to monitor the model's performance during training.

 ### Loss function

+Our model is classifying multiple classes, so we'll have to choose between `categorical_crossentropy` or `sparse_categorical_crossentropy`.
+There's one small, but important difference between the two loss functions: `categorical_crossentropy` requires one-hot encoded labels whereas `sparse_categorical_crossentropy` requires integer labels.

+Given that our labels are one-hot encoded, we'll utilize the `categorical_crossentropy` loss function during our model's training.
+The decision one-hot encoding our labels stemmed from the desire to utilize [precision](https://www.tensorflow.org/api_docs/python/tf/keras/metrics/Precision) and [recall](https://www.tensorflow.org/api_docs/python/tf/keras/metrics/Recall) metrics.
+More on these metrics in the following [metrics](#metrics) section.

 ### Optimizer